Baby Me! Unscented Baby Powder

 How to Use

-Directions: Sprinkle a small amount of powder into your hands and then rub on baby’s skin.
+Baby Directions: Do NOT sprinkle the powder on the baby or child.
+Instead, sprinkle a small amount of powder into your hands and gently massage the baby’s skin.

 For External use only.
 When using any new product on infants or young children we recommend a patch test for allergies.
 Click Here for Patch Test Information.